ENSpunks/Causal-Relativity-Public-/README.md

 ### **Abstract**

-The **Theory of Causal Relativity** introduces a new **Causal Geometry** that interprets physical phenomena in a purely spatial context, eliminating the need for a time dimension.
-This approach unifies concepts from Special and General Relativity into a three-dimensional mathematical framework.
+The **Theory of Causal Relativity** introduces a theory of relativity in a Space without time.
+This paper will introduce **Causal Relativity Equations** derived from Relativity that are purely spatial yet can be used to calculate relativistic effects like lensing, simulteniety, and dilation.

 ---

 ### **Introduction**

-The paper proposes **Causal Relativity**, a novel interpretation of relativity where time is not a dimension but causality is represented through spatial interactions.
+**Causal Relativity** is a novel interpretation of relativity without spacetime or a time dimension.

+If Alice and Bob wanted to meet for a movie, then they need 3 coordinates plus a 4th coordinate, time.
+That is wrong.

+**Causal Geometry** and the **Causal Relativity Equations** turn Alice and Bob into **Causal Spheres** unifying their respective mass, light and gravity into an instrinsic coordinate system relative to their own inertial frame if reference in **Timeless Space**.

 ---